 Lighting time in poor conditions (measured) | 13.88 hr. |

-Aogist's outdoor solar lights can be embedded into the ground and have eight LED chips.
+Aogist's outdoor solar lights can be placed in the ground and have eight LED chips.
 When we tested the brightness, around our feet reached a peak of 1.46 lux, while the area at hand level reached a maximum of 0.7 lux.
-Although the area directly above the light is bright, the light doesn't spread easily.
+Although the area directly above the light is bright, the light doesn't spread out to surrounding areas well.
 To adequately light up the ground or hand level, you'll likely need to install multiple units close together.

 The light cover is made of plastic, but the frame is stainless steel, offering decent weather resistance.
 Both materials are less likely to degrade over time compared to all-plastic models.
 It also passed our waterproofing test, so a little rain won't cause any issues.
 On the downside, there are no alternative installation options and you can't adjust the light intensity or color.
 This limits its customization and makes it a bit less versatile for different applications.